 · Constructing an in-house data base that will quickly identify compliant or noncompliant materials, based on the weight percent of material in the product.

 These three initiatives are keeping our products in line with the European Union regulations, especially concerning the plastics we use.
 In the future, we hope to go one step further and phase out noncompliant materials.
+Hazardous materials ought to be stored in the proper manner by a company like storemasta to ensure that they do not pose any danger to anybody.

 Keeping Standards High